 Following the economic crisis in 2008, the UK has been under austerity measures in order to reduce its deficit.
 The economy gradually recovered over the past decade, although the impending impact of Brexit is unknown.
 Many skeptics predict that the UK’s departure will have an adverse effect.

-The British pound (GBP) is used throughout the UK.
+The British pound (GBP) is legal tender throughout the UK.
 The UK refused to convert to using euros with most of the rest of the European Union in 1999.

 The average household net-adjusted disposable income per capita is £22,721 a year; this is lower than the OECD average of £26,589 a year.
 There is also a lot of disparity between the rich and poor; for instance, the top 20% of the population earns six times as much as the bottom 20%.

-According to the Office of National Statistics (ONS), there are around 66 million people living in the UK.
+According to the Office of National Statistics (ONS), there are around 66 million people living in the United Kingdom.
 This figure is estimated to grow to 73 million by 2041.

 While the population is increasing, it’s also aging.
 18.2% of the population was over the age of 65 in 2017, compared to 15.9% a decade earlier.